Itinerary: Vietri sul Mare, Cetara, Maiori, Minori, Ravello, Amalfi

 Finally, if you are a foodie, then you should try the famous "Cheese and Pear", a typical dish of this area.

 Continuing west, it’s time to visit Ravello, another pearl of the Amalfi Coast.
-This beautiful village is located on a spur among the valleys of the rivers Dragone and Reginna.
-Over time, it has bewitched international artists and celebrities such as Richard Wagner, Arturo Toscanini, Virginia Woolf and William Turner, who have chosen Ravello as their place to stay.
+This beautiful village is located on a spur among the valleys of the rivers Dragone and Regina.
+Over time, it has bewitched international artists and celebrities such as Richard Wagner, Arturo Toscanini, Virginia Woolf, and William Turner, who have chosen Ravello as their place to stay.
 Also, it is here, where the famous Ravello Festival takes place.

 Let’s go and discover the wonders of this town: the Cathedral of Santa Maria Assunta, the Church of Santa Maria in Gradillo with a remarkable mosaic floor, the Villa Rufolo (12th-14th century) and the wonderful view you can enjoy from its garden.
-Two other buildings that best symbolize the cultural importance of the town is the Diocesan Museum, opened in 1983 and hosting a vast collection of precious artifacts and vestments, and the Oscar Niemeyer Auditorium, built to improve and celebrate the role of Ravello as "City of Music".
+Two other buildings that best symbolize the cultural importance of the town is the Diocesan Museum opened in 1983 and hosting a vast collection of precious artifacts and vestments, and the Oscar Niemeyer Auditorium, built to improve and celebrate the role of Ravello as "the City of Music".

 Have a stop in Piazza del Duomo and visit the 9th-century St. Andrew’s Cathedral.
 The history buffs may be interested in visiting the Arsenal Museum in the port area, which tells the story of the "Ancient Maritime Republic of Amalfi".